-In March and April 2021, the Division of Enforcement of the Commodity Futures Trading Commission (the "CFTC") and the Division of Enforcement of the SEC, respectively, informed the Company they are conducting investigations arising out of the energy trading losses the Company previously announced in August 2020.
-The Company is cooperating with the CFTC and the SEC.
+In March, April and May 2021, the Division of Enforcement of the Commodity Futures Trading Commission (the "CFTC"), the Division of Enforcement of the SEC, and the Division of Enforcement of the Federal Energy Regulatory Commission ("FERC"), respectively, informed the Company they are conducting investigations arising out of the energy trading losses the Company previously announced in August 2020.
+The Company is cooperating with the CFTC, SEC, and FERC.
 Management cannot at this time predict the eventual scope or outcome of these matters.